dstar4138/erlam/README.md

                                      (if (eq r nil)
                                          (print ~1)
                                          (ignore (print r) (s nil))))) in
-        let worker = fun t,_.(omega (fun w,x.
+        let worker = fun t.(omega (fun w,x.
                             (if (leq x 0)
                                 (swap c nil)
-                                (ignore (swap c x) (w w (dec x))))) t) in (ignore (spawn server) (spawn (worker n)))) 100
+                                (ignore (swap c x) (w w (dec x))))) t) in (ignore (spawn server) (worker n)))
+    100

-This will spawn a worker which will communicate with the server 100 times before closing the channel.
+This will run a worker which will communicate with the spawned server 100 times before closing the channel.
 The example can be modified to wait a random number of seconds before sending back a message (as in the `examples` directory).

+Note that the `omega` function is the shorthand for the application function used in the Fibonacci example: `fun x.(x x)`.